Samuel Ward Academy

 We also work closely with our feeder primary schools.
 We meet all the year 6 teachers as a group to discuss how we will transfer information and to book appointments for some of our specialist staff to visit some pupils in the primary setting to ensure we best meet their individual needs.
 Our Special needs co-ordinator visits each school to ensure our staff can be as prepared as possible to help make a smooth transition.

 During April each primary school transfers information on achievement to us to ensure lessons are appropriately pitched and groupings are productive.
 We use this and other information to create tutor groups with our team of form tutors who will support pupils as they transfer to Samuel Ward.
 We take a great deal of time and care to ensure that the student mix within classes and tutor groups will enable students to thrive.
-In 2019-20 we had one student (out of 230) who requested a move in the first month of secondary school: all others were happy.
 We’ve not perfected this process but we can reassure you that for the vast majority of students the transition process goes very, very smoothly.
 We recognise that this is a big change and also recognise that parental anxiety is normally much greater than student anxiety.

 Some pupils who are especially anxious about the change will be offered the opportunity to experience some taster sessions at Samuel Ward with key staff whom they will come across in their time here.